-The Weeknd Pushing Grammy Officials To Make Selena Gomez His Plus One
+The Weeknd Reportedly Pushing Grammy Officials To Make Selena Gomez His Plus One

 — ArtsMusicMovies (@ArtsMusicMovies) January 17, 2017

-At the same time, Gomez’s ex-boyfriend, Justin Bieber, isn’t happy with her new romance either.
+At the same time, Gomez’s ex-boyfriend Justin Bieber isn’t happy with her new romance either.
 The pop star, who dated Gomez between 2011 and 2014, was recently asked about The Weeknd’s music.
 In reply, Bieber said he doesn’t listen to his music and called it “wack.”

 Despite some of the negative reactions, it doesn’t look like Gomez and The Weeknd are slowing down.
 If anything, the couple’s relationship is headed for something more serious.
 Of course, things can change quickly in Hollywood, so fans will have to keep an out to see how everything unfolds.